scottnonnenberg/learn-node/README.md

 node src/4.\ sharing\ code/server/app.js
 ```

 Now at [http://localhost:3000](http://localhost:3000) we're using a jade template to render an HTML page to the browser.
-The page uses require.js to pull down a set of javascript files, and then gives you a link to run the same tests we just ran on the command line.
+The page uses `requirejs` to pull down a set of javascript files, and then gives you a link to run the same tests we just ran on the command line.

 The keys to his configuration are:

-1. we use the amdefine node module to replicate requirejs behavior on the server side
+1. we use the `amdefine` node module to replicate `requirejs` behavior on the server side.
-2. we configure require.js to provide javascript files when we request node modules like `moment`
+2. we configure `requirejs` to provide javascript files when we request node modules like `moment`
-3. we ensure that any relative pathing is correct. node that test.js refers to './logic.js' in the same directory.
-As long as this is preserved in what is offered to the web, it will work.
+3. we ensure that any relative pathing is correct.
+Note that test.js refers to './logic.js' in the same directory.
+As long as this is preserved in what is available to the browser, it will work.

-For production, [r.js](http://requirejs.org/docs/optimization.html) and [almond.js](https://github.com/jrburke/almond) can be used to eliminate the requirejs runtime and create standalone concatenated and optimized files for the client.
+For production, [`r.js`](http://requirejs.org/docs/optimization.html) and [`almond.js`](https://github.com/jrburke/almond) can be used to eliminate the `requirejs` runtime and create standalone concatenated and optimized files for the client.
 Maybe if someone is really nice I'll provide that example next. :0)

 Happy coding!